markus7017/myfiles/shelly/doc/ShellyManager.md

 Shelly Manager integrates different sources
 - Allterco official releases: production and beta release (like in the device UI)
 - Older firmware release from the firmware archive - this is a community service
-- You could specify any custom url providing the firmware image (e.g. a local web server), which is accessable for the device using http
+- You could specify any custom URL providing the firmware image (e.g. a local web server), which is accessible for the device using http

 | | |
 |-|-|